anthony-y/tiny-vfs/README.md

 return 0;
 ```

-Finally, to compile your code with Tiny VFS, you will need to link against the static library located in tiny-vfs/lib:
-To compile with g++:
+To compile, just build the .cpp file into your binary:

 ```
-g++ -o yourexecutable.exe -std=c++11 yourfile.cpp -I tinyvfs/include/ -L tinyvfs/lib/ -l tinyvfs
+g++ -o yourexecutable.exe -std=c++11 yourfile.cpp tinyvfs.cpp
 ```

 Check out the [samples](https://github.com/anthony-y/tiny-vfs/tree/master/sample) directory for a full example of usage.